q-viper/q-viper.github.io/_posts/2022-10-23-finding-datetime-in-text-using-python.md

   teaser: assets/python/date_parser.png
 ---

 Why do we need to find DateTime in the text?
-In the field of data science, we often have to deal with various kinds of data and one of the common is Text data.
+In the field of data science, we often have to deal with various kinds of data and one of the common is Text data but sometimes datetime in the text has to be extracted.
 Before jumping into a topic let's first start with a problem I recently encountered.
 I was given a task to extract sent and received email messages from a long thread of multipart emails.
 The email I used to get would be something like the below: